 Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Understand the key differences between Chapter 7 and Chapter 13 bankruptcy in Arizona.
-Eligibility, timeline, and what happens to your property.
+Eligibility, timeline, costs, and what happens to your property.

 Two Paths to a Fresh Start